vpdb/server/README.md

 the code doesn't pass, tests fail.
 You can run the linting manually with the `jshint` task.

-As you can see by the badge on top of this README, continuous integration is set up using [Travis CI](https://travis-ci.org/freezy/node-vpdb).
+As you can see by the badge on top of this README, continuous integration is set up using [Travis CI](https://travis-ci.org/freezy/node-vpdb) and [Codeship](https://www.codeship.io/).
 After every test run, code coverage stats are sent to [Coveralls.io](https://coveralls.io/r/freezy/node-vpdb).
 Note that both CI and code coverage only concern server-side code.

 ## Credits